ncihtan/htan_missing_manual/open_access/synapse_to_cds.md

 ---
 order: 994
 ---

-# Accessing HTAN open access dat stored in Synapse via SB-CGC
+# Accessing HTAN open access data stored in Synapse via SB-CGC

 HTAN’s open-access data, including most datasets, is hosted on Synapse and can be loaded into the SevenBridges Cancer Genomics Cloud using the following instructions.
 Note that open-access Level 2 images are available separately through the Cancer Data Service (CDS).